 If you dare leave the rubber duck as is and it gets moldy, squeeze it to suck up distilled vinegar and leave the vinegar inside overnight.
 Repeat.

-If that doesn’t work, your best bet is to just toss it and buy a new one.
+If that doesn’t work, your best bet is just to toss it and buy a new one.

 Clean Bath Toys Weekly

-Vinegar dissolves soap scum while dish soap removes dirt.
+Vinegar dissolves soap scum, while dish soap removes dirt.
 Soak the toys for 10 minutes and use an old toothbrush to help clean them, if necessary.

 Store Bath Toys Properly

 Store bath toys in a perforated bag or tray to allow for proper drainage.
-Leave a window open and make sure the room is well ventilated.
+Leave a window open and make sure the room is well-ventilated.

 How do you clean bath toys?